aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## In-Season Practice: Covering Home, Signs, and the Box

 Built for 12 players, no outfield, after the first couple of games.
-Scrimmage is 49 of the 90 minutes.
+A 30-minute pitcher and catcher split, then 38 minutes of scrimmage.

 **The three fixes:**